ChaseDevMac/NittanyMarket/README.md

 * Users can then place an order, review the product associated with that order, and/or rate the seller of the product
 * If a user wants to create their own product listing, they must first get approval from the admin by submitting a seller application
 * Sellers are also able to edit or remove product listings.
 If removed, no one but the seller can see the listing

+### Core Features
+* Login and registration
+* View user account information and change password
+* Explore the marketplace, filtering through the category hierarchy
+* Place an order

+### Extra Features
+* Create a product listing
+* Review a listing and its seller/owner once ordered
+* Manage items in shopping cart
+* Search the marketplace's listings

 <!-- CONTACT -->
 ## Contact